MohammadGhnim/Git-command-test/README.md

-# The Amazon project was a test in our course.
+# This was a task in our course.